-One Pot Perogie Casserole Bake
+One Pot Pierogi Casserole Bake (with Video)

-Fun fact: I’m 1/4 Ukranian and so pierogies (or perogies, however, you spell them) are in my blood.
-This One Pot Perogie Casserole Bake tastes (and smells) amazing.
-This casserole back is basically the food equivalent of a hug.
+Fun fact: I’m 1/4 Ukranian and so pierogies (or perogies) are in my blood.
+This pierogi bake is the ultimate comfort food and it comes together quickly too!

 When it comes to comfort, I think of Christmas morning and the Ukrainian Christmas Breakfast my family and I have traditionally shared since I was a baby.

 I was inspired but didn’t want to use almost every burner on my stove to cook a simple dinner.

 So I decided to turn it into a skillet pierogi casserole — it was one of my best genius kitchen ideas.
 Even better, this one pot recipe saves time, effort, and room (on your stovetop that is).

 How To Make One Pot Pierogi Casserole